AlissonMM/AlissonMM/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/AlissonMM?tab=repositories](https://github.com/AlissonMM?tab=repositories)

-- 📝 I regularly write articles on [https://www.linkedin.com/in/alisson-mayer-medeji-a15076221/](https://www.linkedin.com/in/alisson-mayer-medeji-a15076221/)
+- 📝 I usually write about the technologies I'm learning on [https://www.linkedin.com/in/alisson-mayer-medeji-a15076221/](https://www.linkedin.com/in/alisson-mayer-medeji-a15076221/)

 - 💬 Ask me about **C#, Java, HTML, CSS, JavaScript, React**